Assam's Duliajan Oil employee dies after falling from hotel

-Digboi: In what can be described as a tragedy, a Duliajan based Oil India Employee died after falling off from a hotel room at Hyderabad early morning on Tuesday last.
+Digboi: In what can be described as a tragedy, a Duliajan-based Oil India Employee died after falling out of a hotel room in Hyderabad early morning on Tuesday last.

 The deceased employee was identified as Pankaj Kumar Dutta (49) an employee at Oil India Ltd Duliajan in Dibrugarh district of Assam was attached to Field Engineering Department.